gsunit/Extreme-Uber-Eats-Scraping/README.md

 # Extreme Uber Eats Scraping

-## Step #1 - Gather city names and URLs - `cities.ipynb`
+## Step #1 - Gather city names and URLs
-Script to fetch names and URLs of each city Uber Eats is operational in
+`cities.ipynb` contains the code to fetch names and URLs of each city Uber Eats is operational in USA.
+This first step is crucial as we would later make calls to the particular pages

-## Step #2 - Gather cuisines and select the popular ones - `sort-categories.ipynb`
+## Step #2 - Gather cuisines and select the popular ones
-Script to shortlist the most popular cuisines out of the total (200+) tags on Uber Eats
+`sort-categories.ipynb` contains the code to shortlist the most popular cuisines out of the total (200+) tags on Uber Eats

-## Step #3 - For each city, fetch restaurant URLs - `restaurant-urls.ipynb`
+## Step #3 - For each city, fetch restaurant URLs
-Script to fetch urls of all restuarants in a city
+`restaurant-urls.ipynb` contains the code to fetch urls of all restuarants in a city

 ## Step #4 - For each restaurant URL, fetch details - `restaurant-detials.ipynb`
 Script to fetch details of restaurants